Skip to main content

 What is the CircleCI MCP Server?

-All CircleCI MCP Tools and Actions
+All CircleCI MCP Tools

 Every action from CircleCI's API, ready for your agent.
 Create, read, update, and delete — scoped to exactly what you need.